coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/setting-up-chrony.md

 ---
 description: >-
-  chrony is an implementation of the Network Time Protocol and helps to keep your computer's time synchronized with NTP.
+  chrony is an implementation of the Network Time Protocol (NTP), helping to synchronize the time on your computer.
 ---

 # Setting Up chrony